Quantum Synchronization of Perturbed Oscillating Coherences

-Synchronization is an asymptotic behavior and thus reflected in the eigenmodes of $\mathcal{L}$ with $\re[\lambda] = 0$.
-These eigenmodes span a decay-free linear subspace $\Bfree$.
-Among these eigenmodes, the steady states have $\lambda=0$, and we denote the subspace they span by $\mathbf{B}_{\infty}$.
-Every Liouvillian $\mathcal{L}$ has at least one steady state~\cite{Evans77}.
-The other eigenmodes in $\Bfree$ are traceless and are called \textit{oscillating coherences}; to be precise, they span a subspace $\mathbf{B}_{\mathrm{osc}}$ such that $\Bfree = \mathbf{B_{\infty}} \oplus \mathbf{B}_{\mathrm{osc}}$.
-Every oscillating coherence $\OSC$ in $\mathbf{B}_{\mathrm{osc}}$ has an eigenvalue $\lambda = \j \omega$ for some $\omega\in \R$ and contributes to the time evolution of $\varrho$ a term proportional to $\OSC e^{\j \omega t} + \hc$ We emphasize that $\omega=0$ is possible: In this case, $\OSC$ (being traceless) is still distinguished from the steady states (with unit trace), but we call both \textit{zero modes}.
-If $\omega \neq 0$, this term leads to persistent oscillation in the expectation value of any observable $O$ satisfying $\tr[O \OSC]\neq 0$ (e.g., the Pauli operator $\sigma^x$ in the spin-$1/2$ model~\cite{Buca22}, also discussed in App.~\ref{appendix:spin1/2}), under generic initial states $\varrho_\mathrm{init}$.
-If there are more than one such observable, $O_j$, $O_k$, supported on two different subsystems $j, k$, then $\braket{O_j}(t)$, $\braket{O_k}(t)$ oscillate at the same frequency $\omega$, with a fixed phase difference independent of the initial state.
-In this case, the system features dynamical synchronization \footnote{In Ref.~\cite{SJHV22}, the synchronization of multiple oscillating coherences is referred to as ``coherence synchronization,'' whereas in this work, in the spirit of Ref.~\cite{Buca22}, we also consider the general case of local observables being synchronized in the presence of a single pair of oscillating coherences.}.
+\textit{Two notions of synchronization.}---The physical manifestation of an oscillating coherence~\cite{Albert14, Thingna16, Manzano02012018, Thingna21} $\OSC$ (with purely imaginary eigenvalue $\lambda = \j \omega$) is persistent oscillations.
+For a generic initial state $\initRDM$, the density matrix evolution includes a non-decaying term proportional to $\OSC e^{\j \omega t} + \hc$.
+Consequently, any physical observable $O$ that overlaps with this mode (i.e., $\tr[O \OSC]\neq 0$) exhibits persistent oscillations in its expectation value.
+If two such observables, $O_j$ and $O_k$ localized on disjoint subsystems $j$ and $k$, both overlap with the mode, their expectation values $\braket{O_j}(t)$ and $\braket{O_k}(t)$ will oscillate at the same frequency $\omega$, maintaining a locked phase difference that is independent of the initial state.
+This phenomenon is known as \textit{dynamical synchronization}~\footnote{In Ref.~\cite{SJHV22}, synchronization resulting from multiple pairs of oscillating coherences is referred to ``coherence synchronization,'' whereas in this work, in the spirit of Ref.~\cite{Buca22}, we consider the simple case of local observables being synchronized in the presence of a single pair of oscillating coherences.}.